 Meet The Planning Board:

-Ed Schober, current Chairman of the Planning Board, has been a member of the board since 1996.
+Ed Schober has been a member of the board since 1996.
 His ancestors emigrated from Germany in 1900, settled in Dunkirk and have maintained a presence ever since.
 Ed received his Master of Architecture in 1986 and has been in practice since that time, currently an Associate with Sandberg Kessler Architecture & Engineering in Jamestown, New York.
 He resides in the city with his wife, Mary Beth, and son, Hans.

-Chris Piede has been a member of the planning board since 2004, He and his wife Tonia have lived their entire life in Dunkirk, and are proud to call Dunkirk their home.
+Chris Piede, current Chairman of the Board, has been a member of the planning board since 2004, He and his wife Tonia have lived their entire life in Dunkirk, and are proud to call Dunkirk their home.
 “Living in the historical district, I am happy to have an impact on any changes/upgrades, to not only the historical district, but the entire city.”
 Chris is a middle school science teacher in the Lake Shore School District, and also co-owner of a local rental Company “Piede Brothers’ Tents”.
 Chris has 4 children, Mia, Angelina, Anthony, and Isabella.